Is Champion Tracking Right for Your Cybersecurity Team?

 But if your team has been tracking champions manually or seen champions come back to re-purchase, it’s likely an indicator that this is a good time to automate and scale.

-PRO TIP: Run a data test with your vendor.
+Before you commit: Run a data test with your vendor.
 You’ll learn the percentage of job change leads to expect every year.
 And if it’s worth the investment.

 Next 👉 Chapter 4: 3 pipeline generation success stories from cybersecurity revenue teams

-Track customers, generate predictable pipeline
+Track customers, drive pipeline generation

 {{cybersec-guide-cta-1}}